DL7AD/pecanpico10/tracker/software/ChibiOS/testhal/ATSAMA5D2/TC/readme.txt

 ** TARGET **

-The demo targets a generic ARM Cortex-A5 device without HAL support.
+The demo runs on an SAMA5D2-XPLAINED board.

 ** The Demo **

+Demo implement a simple buzzer playing every 500 ms

 ** Build Procedure **